ritual + story + play = transformation

 • We support integration and coherence across inner and outer worlds in ways that feel authentic and accessible for each of us

-Subscribe to The Mycelium Care Atlas
+Subscribe to the Mycelial Care Atlas

+The Mycelial Care Atlas is RUNA’s Substack, featuring art, writing, classes, and events that explore ritual, play, and collective care.
 Your privacy matters—personal information is never shared without your consent.

 “We are here to witness the creation and to abet it.
 We are here to notice each thing so each thing gets noticed.
 Together we notice not only each mountain shadow and each stone on the beach but we notice each other’s beautiful face and complex nature so that creation need not play to an empty house.”